Babyloniaca (Berossus)

-The Babyloniaca (Koine Greek: Βαβυλωνιακά, Babyloniaka, "History of Babylon") is a history of the Babylonian civilization.
-It was written in the Hellenistic age in the 3rd century BC, by the historian and Babylonian priest, Berossus.
+The Babyloniaca (Koine Greek: Βαβυλωνιακά, Babyloniaka, "History of Babylonia") is a history of the Babylonian civilization, written as three books.
+It was written in Greek during the Hellenistic period around 281 BCE, by the historian and Babylonian priest, Berossus, in dedication to the ascent of Antiochus I Soter to the throne of the Seleucid Empire.

-The Babyloniaca was written in three books.
-The first book describes Babylonian geography and cosmology (a version that resembles the cosmology of the famous Enūma Eliš), and then explains the transition of mankind before and after the revelation of divine law.
-The second and third books focus on the genealogy of the kings of Babylon and presents an account of the Mesopotamian flood myth.
+The first book describes the beginning of Babylonian civilization, geography, and cosmology (a version that resembles the cosmology of the famous creation myth Enūma Eliš), and explains the transition of mankind before and after the revelation of divine law.
+The second book focuses on the genealogy of Babylon, starting with the antediluvian kings down to Nabu-Naṣir in 747 BCE, and presents an account of the Mesopotamian flood myth.
+The third book covered the recent history of Babylonia from Nabu-Naṣir to Alexander the Great.

-Although the work is now lost, it survives in substantial fragments from subsequent authors, especially in the works of the fourth-century CE Christian author and bishop Eusebius, and was known to a limited extent in learned circles as late as late antiquity.
+Although the work is now lost in its original form, it survives in substantial fragments from quotations of subsequent ancient authors, especially in the works of the first-century BCE Greco-Roman scholar Alexander Polyhistor and fourth-century CE Christian author and bishop Eusebius of Caesarea, and was known to a limited extent in learned circles in late antiquity.
+As a result, the Babyloniaca is known largely from third and fourth hand quotations.
 Substantial sections, including one on the reign of Nebuchadnezzar II, are also preserved in the writings of the Jewish historian Josephus, especially in his Antiquities of the Jews and Against Apion.

-Until the rediscovery of cuneiform texts in the 19th century (which, for a while, drew attention away from the study of the works of Berossus), the fragments of the works of Berossus were the only genuine surviving literary material known from Mesopotamian civilization.
-During the 1970s, a German archaeological expedition discovered cuneiform texts with a regnal list (king-list) in Uruk similar to what is recorded in the second book of the Babyloniaca.
-This discovery bolstered scholars' confidence that the Babyloniaca could attest to genuine material from earlier periods, which, in turn, revived the scholarship addressing this work.
+Until the rediscovery and decipherment of cuneiform texts in the 19th century, fragments of the Babyloniaca were the only genuine surviving literary material from Mesopotamian civilization.

-Scholarship on the Babyloniaca has produced an English translation, a collection and translation of all surviving fragments of the Babyloniaca in ancient sources, and studies on the sources used by Berossus in writing his account.

 Content

-The Babyloniaca was written as three books.
-For Berossus, history was primarily driven by divine forces and intervention, a view that follows Mesopotamian tradition as opposed to the Greek tradition which explained history as the unravelling of human activity over the course of time.
-The structure and progression of the three books reflects this viewpoint of Berossus.
+The Babyloniaca was written as three books, not just with the intention of telling the history of Babylon, but as an introduction to the Greeks of Babylonian civilization as well.
+For Berossus, history was primarily driven by divine forces and intervention.
+He believed that civilization was not a product of history, but instead a core of principles known and communicated by the gods, a view that follows Mesopotamian tradition as opposed to the Greek tradition, which explained history as the unravelling of human activity and that civilization was a historical phenomenon over the course of time.
+The structure and progression of the three books reflect this viewpoint of Berossus.